 Media only: Deborah Galyan 202.633.0504; Ellie Reynolds, 202.633.0521

-The Arthur M. Sackler Gallery, located at 1050 Independence Avenue S.W., and the adjacent Freer Gallery of Art, located at 12th Street and Independence Avenue S.W., are on the National Mall in Washington, D.C.
-Hours are 10 a.m. to 5:30 p.m. every day except Dec.
+The Freer Gallery of Art, located at 12th Street and Independence Avenue S.W., and the adjacent Arthur M. Sackler Gallery, located at 1050 Independence Avenue S.W., are on the National Mall in Washington, D.C.
+Hours are from 10 a.m. to 5:30 p.m. every day, except Dec.
 25, and admission is free.
 The galleries are located near the Smithsonian Metrorail station on the Blue and Orange lines.
-For more information about the Freer and Sackler galleries and their exhibitions, programs and other events, the public is welcome to visit asia.si.edu.
-For general Smithsonian information, the public may call (202) 633-1000 or TTY (202) 633-5285.
+For more information, the public may call (202) 633-1000 or visit asia.si.edu.